Jerpen80/gameoflife/README.md

 ## Features

 - Pygame-based window and render loop
-- Configurable grid size and cell size
+- Manual editing of the starting grid
+- Randomized starting state with configurable density
+- Fullscreen display with camera panning
+- Pause / resume and single-step execution
-- Adjustable simulation speed using a pygame clock
+- Adjustable simulation speed
-- Randomly generated starting state
 - Explicit and readable implementation of the Game of Life rules
 - No external dependencies beyond pygame